Keyboard shortcuts

 In your main.ts, resolve the SMTP credentials based on the user’s selection:

-import { T } from '@start9labs/start-sdk'
+import { T } from "@start9labs/start-sdk";

 export const main = sdk.setupMain(async ({ effects }) => {

-const store = await storeJson.read((s) => s).const(effects)
+const store = await storeJson.read().const(effects);

 // Resolve SMTP credentials based on selection

-const smtp = store?.smtp
+const smtp = store?.smtp;

-let smtpCredentials: T.SmtpValue | null = null
+let smtpCredentials: T.SmtpValue | null = null;

-if (smtp?.selection === 'system') {
+if (smtp?.selection === "system") {

 // Use system-wide SMTP from StartOS settings

-smtpCredentials = await sdk.getSystemSmtp(effects).const()
+smtpCredentials = await sdk.getSystemSmtp(effects).const();

 if (smtpCredentials && smtp.value.customFrom) {

-smtpCredentials.from = smtp.value.customFrom
+smtpCredentials.from = smtp.value.customFrom;

 }

-} else if (smtp?.selection === 'custom') {
+} else if (smtp?.selection === "custom") {

-// Use custom SMTP credentials
+// Use custom SMTP credentials from the selected provider

-smtpCredentials = smtp.value
+smtpCredentials = {

 }